Table of Contents

 And last parameter = 0 (to perform an exact match).

-The missing value is immediately identified by the #N/A error value (Not applicable).
+Then, copy the formula.
+The missing value is immediately visible by the #N/A error value (NA means Not Applicable).

 Step 2: Use the ISNA function for a test

 To customize the result, we will use the ISNA function.
 The function will return 2 values

 - TRUE: when the function VLOOKUP returns # N / A

 So now, we will insert the previous formula within an ISNA function.
 The result returns by this new formula is TRUE or FALSE depending on the fact that the search was a success or not.

 Leaving true or false is still not very visible, especially if you have to present this document to other people.